t-rappos/playlister-website/docs/tdd.md

 # Technical Design Document

 ## Abstract
-This document is aiming to explain the static and dynamic structure of the systems architecture.
-Focus will be on explaining these details abstractly, and without much explanation in terms of implementation details e.g. programming language or frameworks.
+~~This document is aiming to explain the static and dynamic structure of the systems architecture.
+Focus will be on explaining these details abstractly, and without much explanation in terms of implementation details e.g. programming language or frameworks.~~

+As this document was created *after the fact* its main purpose is now to it to outline the static/dynamic structure of the front-end website and back-end server.

 ## Problem Analysis